OWASP/pysap/docs/examples/router.rst

     $ examples/router_niping.py --start-client -H <saprouter> -S 3298 -L 10 -B 1000
     $ examples/router_niping.py --start-client --route-string /H/<saprouter>/S/3299/H/<target-host>/S/3298

+Client connection and response waits are bounded by ``--timeout``.
+The option does not affect the listening server mode.

 If the router returns an error other than route-permission denial (for example, a permitted target that refuses the connection), the routed socket raises ``SAPRouterResponseError`` with the router return code and decoded